fiftydinar/gidro-os/README.md

 ## Installation (Rebase)

+> [!IMPORTANT]
-Please read the [Wiki](https://github.com/fiftydinar/gidro-os/wiki) before proceeding with the installation.
+> Please read the [Wiki](https://github.com/fiftydinar/gidro-os/wiki) before proceeding with the installation.

+> [!IMPORTANT]
+> Backup your important data before proceeding with the installation.

+> [!CAUTION]
-Rebasing is only supported from Fedora Silverblue edition.
+> Rebasing is only supported from Fedora Silverblue edition.

 To rebase an existing Silverblue installation to the latest build: